apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 and values of the type can be shared across arbitrary isolation domains without introducing a risk of data races.

-Swift encourages using value types because they are naturally safe from data races.
+Swift encourages using value types because they are naturally safe.
-When you use value types, different parts of your program can't have shared references to the same value.
+With value types, different parts of your program can't have shared references to the same value.
 When you pass an instance of a value type to a function, the function has its own independent copy of that value.